manigandancodes/100-days-of-code/log.md

 **Today's Progress**: I started learning javascript design patterns.
 I started learning Javascript design patterns and Vue, as I already have experience with React, Vue was easy to learn.
 I also revisited some of the CSS grid concepts.

+### Day 56: December 29, 2019

+**Today's Progress**: Learning Redux and Context API.
+I remained to learn firebase firestore and using it to store data from a React application.
+Also, I continued to learn Redux and Context API.